PDP-8: Instruction set

 This use of the instruction word divides the 4,096-word memory into 128-word pages; bit 4 of the instruction selects either the current page or page 0 (addresses 0000–0177 in octal).
 Memory in page 0 is at a premium, since variables placed here can be addressed directly from any page.
 (Moreover, address 0000 is where any interrupt service routine must start, and addresses 0010–0017 have the special property of auto-incrementing preceding any indirect reference through them.)

 The standard assembler places constant values for arithmetic in the current page.
 Likewise, cross-page jumps and subroutine calls use an indirect address in the current page.

 It was important to write routines to fit within 128-word pages, or to arrange routines to minimize page transitions, as references and jumps outside the current page require an extra word.
 Consequently, much time was spent cleverly conserving one or several words.
 Programmers deliberately placed code at the end of a page to achieve a free transition to the next page as PC was incremented.

 Basic instructions

-000 – AND – AND the memory operand with AC.
+000 – AND – Bitwise AND the memory operand with AC.